Plan out your month with the city’s best concerts, culture and cuisine.

-Bring your appetite for all things deep fried at the perennially popular event.
+Bring your appetite for all things deep fried to the perennially popular event.

 PaleyFest Fall TV Previews; Paley Center for Media

-Geek out with fellow TV nerds during premieres of panels for shows like El Chapo, Berlin Station, The Mindy Project and more.
+Geek out with fellow TV nerds during premieres and panels for shows like BoJack Horseman, The Kids Are Alright, Charmed, Get Shorty, Castle Rock and more.